bluelamar/stderrno-go/README.md

 Those components that wrap underlying systems can then return known errors mapped from the internal system errors.
 This way higher level components can check for specific standardized errors without having to know the internal implementation and its errors.

+NOTE: All errors are lower case strings as best practice to represent **golang** errors.

 ## Examples